joeohm/project-pitch-html/content.md

- # Final Project Pitch Template
+ # Final Project Pitch

-## **Overall idea *- example***
+## **Overall idea **

-> We want to create a complex recipe app.
-Its main purpose is to add, list, save, edit and delete recipes.
-Users of this application will be able to create their own collections of recipes, edit/delete them via a set of controls.
-Moreover, there will be the possibility to create your own profile.

-As for stretch goals, we want to add the functionality of adding recipes to favourites for a specific user, copying ingredient lists to the clipboard, filtering on different tags and sorting on ingredients, personalized recipe feed dependent on user activity and creating PWA from a web application.
->
+We want to make a birthday reminder app where you can add a person’s date of birth and get a reminder by e-mail in advance of the birthday.
+The registered birthday should include information about the person, and settings for when the reminder should be sent, along with any other information the user wants to see in the reminder such as birthday present info.

-## **Technological stack - *example***
+## **Technological stack **

 ### Frontend